 How to Reach Hauz Khas Fort

-Hauz Khas Fort is located in South Delhi in one of the prime locations in Delhi.
-The fort is located in the residential complex and even a walk from nearby in a nice weather will be a memorable one.
+Hauz Khas Fort in South Delhi is one of the prime locations in Delhi.
+The fort is in the residential complex and even a walk from nearby in a nice weather will be a memorable one.

 - Rented/Personal Car – The drive to the Hauz Khas fort is another easy way for the commute.
 There’s a parking facility available just outside the village’s entry.